News

 Resin ribbons provide the best scratch and smudge resistance.
 However, they can be more difficult to print with than wax or wax/resin ribbons.
 The correct label material, printer heat, and speed settings are vital for a good result.
 Resin ribbons are often used for labels that need to be durable, such as asset labels, machinery labels, and labels that will be used outdoors.

+What has head temperature and print speed got to do with the ribbon?3.
 What has head temperature and print speed got to do with the ribbon?

 The different types of ribbons (wax, wax/resin, and resin) need different head temperatures to melt the ink from the ribbon onto the label material.
 Even within the ribbon categories, some variation may occur.
 The speed that the label is being printed also has a direct impact on the quality of the print.
 If the printing speed is too high, the ink will not have time to get to the right temperature and the print will not turn out very well.
 Having the print head too hot can also have a detrimental effect on the print quality.